-More than one and a half million homes have solar installed on their roofs as of 2018.
+Millions of homes have solar installed on their roofs.
 Investing in a solar PV system has a variety of benefits: solar panels will reduce your electricity bills by generating electricity on-site for 25 years or more.
 A solar energy system can also increase your home value by tens of thousands of dollars.
 Home solar is a significant investment in your home, which leaves many homeowners wondering: do I need to get solar panel insurance or will my system be covered by my home insurance?

 The good news: most home insurance covers solar panels

 Once a rooftop solar panel system is installed on your home, it is considered part of your home under most home insurance plans.
 That means that – in many cases – covering your solar panels under your home insurance won’t create the need for a special add-on (or “rider”), won’t change your plan, and won’t increase your premiums.
 That being said, every insurance policy is different, which is why you should still call your insurance company to confirm that your PV panels are covered.

 While your home insurance likely covers your solar panels, there are a few things to keep in mind: